NetaGaming/LeagueLoader/README.md

 	```
 	source tables.sql
 	```
-* Update create a *config.json* file and update it to include your database credentials, Riot API key, and your rate limits
+* Create a *config.json* file and update it to include your database credentials, Riot API key, and your rate limits

 ## Usage